tonyhammond/jules/README.md

 ```

 This gives the following plots: a) a scatter plot of US city lat/long positions, and b) line plots for US city population distribution
-which is comprised of two subplots using the `layout` composition, and each subplot has a second series added with a simple offset just to demonstrate series superposition:
+which is comprised of two subplots using the `layout` composition:

 ### a) Lat/Long
 ![plotcities-latlong.png](./images/plotcities-latlong.png)